 The fourth dimension – vertical – can give your garden much more character and form.
-By using a twig trellis to grow vines on you’ll add that valuable height to visually guide the eye past unsightly views, or to make your garden appear longer.
+By using a twig trellis to grow vines on you’ll add that valuable height to visually guide the eye past unsightly views, or to make a small space appear larger.

 Twig trellis building is one of the most satisfying projects, as you can easily accomplish a trellis in a few hours.